rightfold/99/README.md

 The dashboard is a GUI app for interacting with 99 manually.

-### Client

-The client is a command-line app for querying the index.

 ### Funnel

 The funnel is the thing you send events to from your app.